mplachkova/WritingPortfolio/HowtoAddRepository.md

 ## Prerequisites

-1. You have to be logged in to your GitHub account and have a repository created there which is not cloned to your PC.
+1. A remote GitHub repository not cloned to your PC.

 ## Steps